rustigaan/igor/README.md

 The replacement of a placeholder is always a placeholder with the same ID.

-Special option `niche` is implicitly selected and cannot be turned off.
+Special option `*` is implicitly selected and cannot be turned off.

 Names like featureName and placeholderName must begin with an alphabetic character or an underscore and may only contain alphabetic characters, underscores and numerical digits.